gaokai320/extra-dependency/README.md

 ## Aim

 ### RQ1: How prevalent do packages use extras?
-1. The annual trend of distribution and packages with *extra specification*.
+1. The annual trend of packages with *extra specification*.
-2. The annual trend of distribution and packages with *extra adoption*.
+2. The annual trend of packages with *extra adoption*.
 3. the number of dependency specifications for each extra

 ### RQ2: What kinds of packages sepcify extras?